 Ghaleb Nasser Al-Bihani is a Yemeni citizen who was born in 1979 in Tabuk, Saudi Arabia.
-In early 2002, Ghaleb was transferred to Guantánamo, where he has been detained ever since without charge.
-He has been at Guantánamo for more than a third of his life.
+In early 2002, Ghaleb was transferred to Guantánamo, where he spent fifteen years detained without charge until his transfer to Oman in January 2017.

 "All I think about is the day my freedom will be given back to me, for it will be the day of my re-birth.
 I want to become a father and hold my baby in my arms, and provide for my family and to my child.
 I want these people whom I never met to know that I am a human being just like them and I deserve to get a chance just like they do."

-Despite dealing with serious health problems and the emotional toll of well over a decade of indefinite detention, Ghaleb has endeavored to educate himself and learn skills to prepare for life after Guantánamo.
-He is an avid reader, requesting dozens of books and biographies over the years.
+Despite dealing with serious health problems and the emotional toll of well over a decade of indefinite detention, Ghaleb endeavored to educate himself and learn skills to prepare for life after Guantánamo.
+He requested dozens of books and biographies over the years.
 “I want to learn about other people’s lives and the circumstances they faced, and how they were able to overcome their difficulties and move on with their lives,” he wrote in a personal statement.
-He has also been learning English and Spanish, developing his GED proficiency, educating himself about his diabetes, and trying to cope with his anxiety and depression through exercise and yoga.
-Ghaleb has talked for years of his hopes for a new life, ideally in a new country.
-He hopes to become a father and start a family of his own, pursue his education and a career, and care for his health: “I lost both my parents as a young boy, and it was hard growing up without a mother or father.
+He learned English and Spanish, developed his GED proficiency, educated himself about his diabetes, and tried to cope with his anxiety and depression through exercise and yoga.
+In the last few years of his detention, Ghaleb created an incredible collection of over one hundred paintings and drawings.
+Art was an expression of his hope for release.
+Ghaleb talked for years of his hopes for a new life, ideally in a new country.
+He wants to become a father and start a family of his own, pursue his education and a career, and care for his health: “I lost both my parents as a young boy, and it was hard growing up without a mother or father.
 I want to be in a position where I can give my children the guidance that I did not have.”